Hornbill-Docs/style-guide/style-guide/abbreviations.md

 ## Abbreviations in glossaries

-For the abbreviation, use a cross-reference labelled *See* that directs to the spelled-out term; do not provide a definition.
+For the abbreviation, use a cross-reference labeled *See* that directs to the spelled-out term; do not provide a definition.

 **Example**
   - **DBCS**